zettai-reido/oneMKL-for-VM/docs/domains/sparse_linear_algebra.rst

   <https://docs.nvidia.com/cuda/cusparse/index.html#coordinate-coo>`_.
 Sparse
-  operations using matrices with the COO format without the property ``matrix_property::sorted_by_rows`` or ``matrix_property::sorted`` will throw a ``oneapi::mkl::unimplemented`` exception.
+  operations using matrices with the COO format without the property ``matrix_property::sorted_by_rows`` or ``matrix_property::sorted`` will throw a ``oneapi::math::unimplemented`` exception.
-- Using ``spmm`` with the algorithm ``spmm_alg::csr_alg3`` and an ``opA`` other than ``transpose::nontrans`` or an ``opB`` ``transpose::conjtrans`` will throw a ``oneapi::mkl::unimplemented`` exception.
+- Using ``spmm`` with the algorithm ``spmm_alg::csr_alg3`` and an ``opA`` other than ``transpose::nontrans`` or an ``opB`` ``transpose::conjtrans`` will throw a ``oneapi::math::unimplemented`` exception.
-- Using ``spmm`` with the algorithm ``spmm_alg::csr_alg3``, ``opB=transpose::trans`` and real fp64 precision will throw a ``oneapi::mkl::unimplemented`` exception.
+- Using ``spmm`` with the algorithm ``spmm_alg::csr_alg3``, ``opB=transpose::trans`` and real fp64 precision will throw a ``oneapi::math::unimplemented`` exception.
 This configuration can fail as of CUDA 12.6.2, see the related issue `here<https://forums.developer.nvidia.com/t/cusparse-spmm-sample-failing-with-misaligned-address/311022>`_.
-- Using ``spmv`` with a ``type_view`` other than ``matrix_descr::general`` will throw a ``oneapi::mkl::unimplemented`` exception.
+- Using ``spmv`` with a ``type_view`` other than ``matrix_descr::general`` will throw a ``oneapi::math::unimplemented`` exception.
 - Using ``spsv`` with the algorithm ``spsv_alg::no_optimize_alg`` may still perform some mandatory preprocessing.
-- oneMKL Interface does not provide a way to use non-default algorithms without calling preprocess functions such as ``cusparseSpMM_preprocess`` or ``cusparseSpMV_preprocess``.
+- oneMath does not provide a way to use non-default algorithms without calling preprocess functions such as ``cusparseSpMM_preprocess`` or ``cusparseSpMV_preprocess``.
 Feel free to create an issue if this is needed.